 The Governor General said today his decisions should not be made the subject of debate between himself and others Addressing businessmen in Sydney, Sir John Kerr said the lesson of history that the truth would come out in relation to all important decisions.

-The Governor General said today his decisions should not be made the subject of debate between himself and others Addressing businessmen in Sydney, Sir John Kerr said the lesson of history that the truth would come out in relation to all important decisions.
+Background: The Governor General said today his decisions should not be made the subject of debate between himself and others Addressing businessmen in Sydney, Sir John Kerr said the lesson of history that the truth would come out in relation to all important decisions.
 The Governor General, officially opening the National Conference of the Institute of Directors, compared decision-making in business and in government.